How to Stop Dog Urine From Destroying Your Lawn

 - Dogs that don’t drink much water tend to have higher levels of nitrogen than those that drink often

-Dog Rocks are cheap, safe and in our opinion, worth a go.
-If they don’t work, you’ve just lost a tenner.
+Dog Rocks are cheap, safe and, in my opinion, worth a go.

 Tip #2 – Lawn Burn Solution